bseltz-cohesity/scripts/python/policyTool/README.md

 This script lists or modifies protection policies.
 The script is a work in progress and currently performs the following acttions:

 * List Policies: shows local, replica and archival frequencies and retentions
-* Create a policy with a base schedule
+* Create a policy with a base schedule and retention
+* Edit base schedule and retention
 * Add or edit an extended retention
 * Delete an extended retention
 * Add or edit a log backup